-In our fifth article of this series, we will talk about the third must-have for retirement – a strong healthcare safety net that takes care of your healthcare needs.
+In the fifth and final instalment of this series, we explore the third must-have for retirement – a strong healthcare safety net that takes care of your healthcare needs.

-The cost of healthcare can come from 3 areas:
+The cost of healthcare can come from three areas:

 - Outpatient treatments